Wednesday, October 21, 2020

 Daly was tortured in the barracks and his body was later dumped in the woods at Vernon Mount.

-He has six bullets in his body, five bayonet wounds, a broken eye socket, crushed skull, broken ribs, broken fingers, broken arm and broken leg.
+He had six bullets in his body, five bayonet wounds, a broken eye socket, crushed skull, broken ribs, broken fingers, broken arm and broken leg.
 Daly worked as a clerk at the Cork Gas Office on South Mall and was buried at the Republican plot in St Finebarrs Cemetery.

 John (JaƧk) O'Brien came from 34 Maiville Terrace Evergreen road and was shot dead fighting against Free State forces outside Blarney village in September 1922.